Murattu Kaalai (1980 film): Casting and filming

 Murattu Kaalai was the first film where Jaishankar, who was generally known for his heroic roles, portrayed a negative character.
 According to Muthuraman, the producers were initially hesitant to approach him, given his image, but Jaishankar agreed without any reservations.
 Rajinikanth wanted Jaishankar to get equal prominence in all the film's promotional material, and it happened that way.
+Y. G. Mahendran, Rasappa, Ramu and Arjunan were chosen to portray Rajinikanth's younger brothers.
+Rajinikanth wore a wig designed by B. Natesan throughout the shoot to portray his character.
 The makers chose to shoot the film in Pollachi as it had all that the script required: fields, forests, hills and rivers.
+The scene involving Rekla race was shot by tying the camera to the bottom of rekla cart.

-The introductory jallikattu sequence and succeeding song "Pothuvaaga En Manasu Thangam" were shot at Paganeri, a village near Karaikudi.
-Since Muthuraman demanded a single horned bull with a particular colour also with that broken horn, the film's production manager had to scout every cattle markets for similar bulls but couldn't get such.
+The introductory jallikattu sequence and succeeding song "Pothuvaaga En Manasu Thangam" were shot at Paganeri, a village near Karaikudi while the close-up shots of Rajinikanth fighting with the bull in the field were shot at the AVM school playground in Chennai.
+When Muthuraman and Babu were scouting for locations which conduct jallikattu, they found a village who said this event will happen on villages like Paganeri and Palayapatti.
+Congress Leader Udayappa's family who lived in Paganeri helped the crew with resources and arranged the event.
+Around 400 bulls were bought from Madurai and Ramanathapuram for this scene.
+Since Muthuraman demanded a single horned bull with a particular colour also with that broken horn, the film's production manager had to scout every cattle markets for similar bulls but could not get such.
 After that they bought a bull and went to veterinary doctor who was forced to cut off the single horn from the bull and the crew waited for the wound to heal before shooting the scene.
+This scene took three days to be shot and it lasts around 1000 feet and it took 12 rolls to complete the scene.

 The fight sequence at the top of a train was choreographed by Judo.
-K. K. Rathnam, and took three days to film.
+K. K. Rathnam, was shot at Tenkasi Railway Station and took three days to film.
 According to Saravanan, the train fight scene was inspired by a Chinese film which was given by sons of Nalli Kuppuswami Chetti.
-Rajinikanth wore a wig designed by B. Natesan throughout the shoot to portray his character.
+Since train used to travel and arrive on that station only on morning and evening within four hours, the makers decided to shoot the scene on afternoon by hiring a train on rent.
+While filming the scene, the film's cinematographer Babu and his assistants placed the camera in front of the train engine, on the side of the garage, and under the train with the help of vacuum base.

+The scene where Sumalatha dies was shot at Top hills in Pollachi while another fight scene was shot at a mango grove which is located 22 kilometrees away from Pollachi.
 The climax initially had the antagonist beaten and dragged by the police, but Rajinikanth could not bear to see Jaishankar in such a position; it was changed to have the character commit suicide to avoid arrest.